iamdevonbutler/mongorules/README.md

 ```

-Second, add models:
+Third, add models:

 ```
 const mongoproxy = require('mongoproxy');
+const schema = require('./schemas/users.js');
+const methods = require('./methods/users.js');

 mongoproxy.addModels('api-development', {
+  users: {
     schema: schema,
     methods: methods,
     // Global error handler
     onError: function(collection, action, errors) {
       throw '';
     }
+  }
 });

 ```

-Note: when models are added, schema validation will occur to ensure formatting is up to snuff.
+*Note: when models are added, schema validation will occur to ensure formatting is up to snuff.
 Validation errors will throw.
-If you are wrapping your init code with [co](https://github.com/tj/co) to allow yieldables, be sure use manually catch and rethrow all errors using the `co` catch method; otherwise, your code will fail w/o any errors in the console.
+If you are wrapping your init code with [co](https://github.com/tj/co) to allow yieldables, be sure use manually catch and rethrow all errors using the `co` catch method; otherwise, your code will fail w/o any errors logged in the console.*

 Third, write queries: